AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 ## Work with video encoding presets {#working-with-video-encoding-presets}

 Primary video files created with video production equipment and video-editing software are often too large and not in the proper format for delivery to online destinations.
 To convert digital video to the proper format and specifications for playback on different screens, you can *transcode* video files (a process also known as *encoding*).
 During the encoding process, the video is compressed to a smaller, efficient file size.
-It does so for optimal delivery to the Web and to mobile devices.
+This process is for optimal delivery to the Web and to mobile devices.

 See [Upload and encode videos](uploading-encoding-videos.md#uploading-and-encoding-videos).

-Adobe Dynamic Media Classic gives you a library of predefined video encoding presets that reflect the most common encoding settings used today.
+Adobe Dynamic Media Classic provides a library of predefined video encoding presets that represent the most common encoding settings used today.
 These encoding presets are optimized for playback on target screens.
-In addition, administrators can create their own video encoding presets to customize the size and playback quality of videos to end users.
-All video encoding presets, whether out-of-the-box from Adobe Dynamic Media Classic, or custom-made, output video in the MP4 file format.
+In addition, administrators can create their own video encoding presets to customize the size and playback quality of videos for end users.
+All video encoding presets, whether standard from Adobe Dynamic Media Classic, or custom-made, output video in the MP4 file format.

 On the Video Presets screen, administrators can set up and manage video encoding.
 They can do the following: